victorlaerte/wedeploy.com/node/electric/src/pages/blog/starting-an-iot-platform-with-wedeploy/index.md

 ##### Displaying data

 At that point I had built two services: a Java REST API developed with `Spring Boot`, and a [WeDeploy Data service](/docs/data) for persistence.
 Then I wanted to display the metrics in a web interface.
 So, I created a third WeDeploy service, [Hosting](/docs/hosting), which allows uploading static files, such as HTML, CSS and JavaScript, and gave it the name `ui`.
-Below is the `wedeploy.json` file that I made to impliment the [Hosting Service](/docs/hosting).
+Below is the `wedeploy.json` file that I made to implement the [Hosting Service](/docs/hosting).

 ```application/json
 {